xtuml/bridgepoint/doc-bridgepoint/notes/9235_mem_and_2016_issues_ant.md

 The [Model Element Move](2.2) and [2016 Issue List](2.3) tasks were completed as part of the [BridgePoint v5.8 release](https://support.onefact.net/versions/14).
 The Model Element Move statement of work contains a clearly defined set of use cases, and [the One Fact test plan](2.2.2) contains tests that map directly to each use case.
 One Fact also created extended tests during the v5.8 test cycle and the [Model Element Move test document](https://docs.google.com/document/d/1WsYH0_gSdhurP3-jo3oG_w6itWMGnhZ99RcurpJVv44/edit) was extended to include these additional test cases.

 For acceptance testing, [SAAB created a test procedure for Model Element Move](2.4) and SAAB performed testing based on that procedure.
 SAAB also performed "extended tests" during this testing.
-SAAB's test results also include BridgePoint issues that are not related to the issues under test ([2.2](2.2), [2.3](2.3)).
+The SAAB test results include BridgePoint issues that are not related to the issues under test ([2.2](2.2), [2.3](2.3)).
 Two different SAAB groups reported results.
 [SAAB Dynamics reported results](2.5), and [SAAB Aero reported results](2.6).

-The goal of this analysis is to clearly call out the SAAB acceptance issues that are specific to the work performed by One Fact ([2.2](2.2), [2.3](2.3)) and to raise specific issues for these failures that will be addressed for the warrenty associated with tasks performed by One Fact.
+The goal of this analysis is to clearly call out the SAAB acceptance issues that are specific to the work performed by One Fact ([2.2](2.2), [2.3](2.3)) and to raise tracking issues for these failures that will be addressed for the warrenty associated with tasks performed by One Fact.
 To assure the issues are clear to both One Fact and SAAB, the issue associated with this note shall serve as a parent task for issues that shall be resolved under warranty.

 4. Requirements
 ---------------
-4.1 Clearly define the SAAB failures that shall be addressed under warranty
+4.1 Clearly define the SAAB failures that shall be addressed under warranty.
-4.2 For each defined failure, perform a high-level analysis of the failure case
+4.2 For each defined failure, perform a high-level analysis of the failure case.

 5. Analysis
 -----------
 This section shall only address failure cases from the reports.
 Note that for clarity SAAB test identifiers are used below.
 5.1 Analysis of [Issues reported by SAAB Dynamics](2.5)
 5.1.1 Acceptance testing of [Model Element Move](https://support.onefact.net/issues/8793) from Section 2
 5.1.1.1 (2.2.3-N-extended)  - Move after model deletion causes error